piotrplonka/varlens/README.md

 The report of the entire project is in the file Raport_varlens.pdf.

 The final list of discovered variable objects is in the file Final_list.txt

+The main report is in Polish, but a brief description of the project in English is available in the file Eng_report.